lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

 * These dynamically linked files, which can be plugged together at runtime, are the software components of our architectures.

 ## 13. Component Cohesion.

+* Which classes belong in which components?
+  * REP: The Reuse/Release Equivalence Principle
+  * CCP: The Common Closure Principle
+  * CRP: The Common Reuse Principle

+### The Reuse/Release Equivalence Principle

+* We are now living in the age of software reuse -a fulfillment of one of the oldest promises of the object-oriented model.
+* People who want to reuse software components cannot, and will not, do so unless those components are tracked through a release process and are given release numbers.
+* Without release numbers, there would be no way to ensure that all the reused components are compatible with each other.
+* Which changes those new releases will bring.
+* The release process must produce the appropriate notifications and release documentation so that users can make informed decisions about when and whether to integrate the new release.
+* Classes and modules that are formed into a component must belong to a cohesive group.
+* There must be some overarching theme or purpose that those modules all share.
+> Classes and modules that are grouped together into a component should be releasable together.

+### Common Closure Principle

+* CCP Says that a component should not have multiple reasons to change.
+> If the code in an application must change, you would rather that all the changes occur in one component, rather than being distributed across many components.
+* The CCP prompt us to gather together in one place all the classes that are likely to change for the same reasons.
+* We design our classes such that they are closed to the most common kinds of changes that we expect or have experienced.

+### The Common Reuse Principle

+* It states that classes and modules that tend to be reused together belong in the same component.
+* Classes are seldom reused in isolation.
+More typically, reusable classes collaborate with other classes that are part of the reusable abstraction.
+The CRP states that these classes belong together in the same component.
+In such a component we would expect to see classes that have lots of dependencies on each other.
+* Perhaps the using component uses only one class within the used component -but that still doesn-t weaken the dependency.
+* Every time the used component is changed, the using component will likely need corresponding changes.
+* When we depend on a component, we want to make sure we depend on every class in that component.
+* CRP tells us more about which classes shouldn't be together.
+The CRP says that classes that are not tighly bound to each other should not be in the same component.

+#### Relation to ISP

+> Don't depend on things you don't need

+### The Tension Diagram for Component Cogesion

+* An architect who focuses on just the REP and CRP will find that too many components are impacted when simple changes are made.
+In contrast, an architect who focuses too strongly on the CCP and REP will cause too many unneeded releases to be generated.
+* A good architect finds a position in that tension triangle that meets the current concerns of the development team, but is also aware that those concerns will change over time.
+* Early in the development of a project, the CCP is much more important than the REP, because develop/ability is more important than reuse.

+### Conclusion

+* The composition of the components will likely jitter and evolve with time as the focus of the project changes from develop-ability to reusability.

+## 14. Component Coupling

+### The Acyclic Dependencies Principle

+* The "morning after syndrome" occurs in development environments where many developers are modifying the same source files.
+* It is not uncommon for weeks to go by without the team being able to build a stable version of the project.
+* Everyone keeps on changing and changing their code trying to make it work with the last changes that someone else made.

+#### The Weekly Build

+* All the developers ignore each other for the first four days of the weeek.
+They all work on private copies of the code, and don't worry about integrating their work on a collective basis.
+THen, on Friday, they integrate all their changes and build the system.
+* The integration time continues to grow with project size.

+#### Eliminating Dependency Cycles

+* The solution to this problem is to partition the development environment into releasable component.
+* The components become units of work that can be the responsibility of a single developer, or a team of develops.
+When developers get a component working, they release it for use by the other developers.
+* As new release of a component are made available, other teams can decide whether they will immediately adopt the new release.
+If they decide not to, they simply continue using the old release.
+Once they decide that they are ready, they begin to use the new release.
+* Each team can decide for itself when to adapt its own components to new releases of the components.
+* If there are cycles in the dependecy structure, then the "morning after syndrome" cannot be avoided.
+* Notice that this structure is a directed graph.
+The components are the nodes, and the dependency relationships are the directed edges.
+* This structure has no cycles.
+It is a directed acyclic graph (DAG).
+* WHen the developers working on the `Presenters` component would like to run a test of that componen, they just need to build their version of `Presenters` with the versions of `Interactors` and `Entities` components that they are currently using.

+#### THe Effect of a Cycle in the Component Dependency Graph

+* They will be stepping all over one ahother because they must all use exactly the same release of one another's component.
+* You may have wondered why you have to include so many different libraries, and so much of everybody else's stuff, just to run a simple unit test of one of your classes.
+* Unit testing and releasing become very difficul and error prone.

+#### Breaking the Cycle

+It is always possible to break a cycle of components and reinstate the dependency graph as a DAG.

+1. Apply the Dependency Inversion Principle (DIP).
+We could create an interface that has the methods that `User` needs.
+We could then put that interface into `Entities` and inherit it into `Authorizer`.
+2. Create a new component that both `Entities` and `Authorizer` depend on.

+#### The Jitters

+* As the application grows, the component dependency structure jitters and grows.
+* When cycles occur, they must be broken somehow.
+Sometimes this will mean creating new components, making the dependency structure grow.

+### Top-Down Design